saitamaOwO/Incubyte_sweet_shop_management/Readme.md

 ### AI Tools Used
 - v0 (Vercel AI): Used for generating project structure, component boilerplate and generating a general layout
-- ChatGPT: Used for debugging JWT implementation, MongoDB schema design, and middleware patterns
+- ChatGPT: Used for debugging JWT implementation, Prisma schema design, and middleware patterns

 ### How AI Was Used
 1. **Project Scaffolding**: Used v0 to generate the complete project structure and initial file organization
 2. **Component Generation**: Generated React components with proper hooks and state management
 3. **API Development**: Created Express route handlers and controller logic with error handling
-4. **Database Schema**: Designed MongoDB models with proper validation
+4. **Database Schema**: Designed Prisma schema with proper relations and constraints
 5. **Testing**: Generated Jest test cases with various scenarios
 6. **Styling**: Created responsive CSS with animations and modern design patterns
 7. **Documentation**: Comprehensive setup guides and API documentation